jwalton3141/jwalton3141.github.io/_posts/2017-12-22-Embed-Publication-Matplotlib-Latex.md

 # Seamless embedding in LaTex

 Whether you wish to pen a research paper, your doctoral thesis or a report for a colleague, many will wish to embed figures from matplotlib into a [LaTex](https://www.latex-project.org/about/) document.
-To maintain the desired aspect ratio of your figures, to avoid unwanted scaling and to allow font size to be matched between figure and the body of your text, we must learn to set the dimensions of your figure correctly.
+To maintain the desired aspect ratio of your figures, to avoid unwanted scaling and to allow font size to be matched between figure and the body of your text, we must learn to set the dimensions of your figure manually.
 Later in this post we shall discuss the best file formats to save and preserve your new figures.
 Finally we show how to insert your figures into LaTex.

 ## Determining figure size